-NEPA considerations are covered by the programmatic document, "Final Supplemental Environmental Impact Statement: Issuance of Annual Regulations Permitting the Sport Hunting of Migratory Birds (FSES 88- 14)," filed with the Environmental Protection Agency on June 9, 1988.
-We published Notice of Availability in the Federal Register on June 16, 1988 (53 FR 22582) and our Record of Decision on August 18, 1988 (53 FR 31341).
+NEPA considerations are covered by the programmatic document "Final

+Supplemental Environmental Impact Statement: Issuance of Annual Regulations Permitting the Sport Hunting of Migratory Birds (FSES 88-14)," filed with the Environmental Protection Agency on June 9, 1988.
+We published Notice of Availability in the Federal Register on June 16, 1988 (53 FR 22582).
+We published our Record of Decision on August 18, 1988 (53 FR 31341).
+In addition, an August 1985 environmental assessment entitled "Guidelines for Migratory Bird Hunting Regulations on Federal Indian Reservations and Ceded Lands" is available from the address indicated under the caption ADDRESSES.